hawkerm/monaco-editor-uwp/README.md

 Monaco Editor UWP
 =================
 A *Windows Runtime Component* wrapper around the web-based [Monaco Editor](https://microsoft.github.io/monaco-editor/).
-This allows the Monaco Editor to be more easily consumed directly in XAML for C#/C++ UWP based projects.
+This allows the Monaco Editor to be more easily consumed directly in XAML for C# UWP based projects.

 This project is not affiliated with the Monaco team and is provided for convenience.
 Please direct issues related to the use of this control wrapper to this repository.

 This control is still in an early alpha state.
-Currently, every minor version change will signal breaking changes.
+Currently, every minor version change may signal breaking changes.

 Supported Features
 ------------------